tomasbera/tomasbera/README.md

 - 🔭 Studying Bachelor of Engineering in Computer Science
 - 📫 How to reach me tomaber@stud.ntnu.no
 - 📫 My personal profile(CV) can be found in the attached File
-- ⚡ Fun fact: I know Three different Languages
+- ⚡ Fun fact: I am trilingual